geekinsanemx/flex-http-server/README.md

 This work is based on and inspired by several excellent projects in the SDR and paging community:

 * **[tinyflex](https://github.com/Theldus/tinyflex)** - A minimal FLEX paging transmitter that provided the foundation for the FLEX protocol implementation across all our servers
-* **[ttgo-fsk-tx](https://github.com/rlaneth/ttgo-fsk-tx/)** - Essential firmware for TTGO LoRa32-OLED development board that enables cost-effective FSK transmission. **This is a required dependency for the TTGO implementation** and provides the core FSK modulation capabilities that make portable FLEX paging possible
+* **[ttgo-fsk-tx](https://github.com/rlaneth/ttgo-fsk-tx/)** - Original firmware for TTGO LoRa32 development boards that enables FSK transmission. **This is a required dependency for the TTGO implementation**
+* **[flex-fsk-tx](https://github.com/geekinsanemx/flex-fsk-tx/)** - Modern AT command firmware for TTGO and Heltec development boards. **This is a required dependency for the FLEX implementation** and provides AT command interface for broader hardware compatibility
 * **[ellisgl](https://github.com/ellisgl)** - For the hackrf_tcp_server contribution via [PR #6](https://github.com/Theldus/tinyflex/pull/6) to tinyflex, which helped shape the TCP server implementation and influenced our dual-protocol approach

 Special thanks to these developers for their work in software-defined radio and paging protocols.
-The combination of traditional SDR hardware (HackRF), modern ESP32-based development boards (TTGO with ttgo-fsk-tx firmware), and cloud integration (Grafana webhooks) provides users with flexible deployment options ranging from high-performance enterprise solutions to cost-effective IoT implementations.
+The combination of traditional SDR hardware (HackRF), ESP32-based development boards with original firmware (TTGO with ttgo-fsk-tx), modern AT command implementation (TTGO/Heltec with flex-fsk-tx), and cloud integration (Grafana webhooks) provides users with flexible deployment options ranging from high-performance enterprise solutions to cost-effective IoT implementations.

 ## Support